abroniewski/TPC-DI-MS-SQL-Benchmark/README.md

 # TPC-DI: MS SQL Server Benchmark

+## Project Team
+The work in this repo was completed by:
+- Diogo Repas
+- Nicole Kovacs
+- Andres Espinal
+- Adam Broniewski

 ## The files you need...
 The report in the `/Deliverables` path provides an overview of how the benchmark was performed.
 The `/Helpers` path has the scripts used to run the benchmark.